12 Best Day Trips from Florence, Italy + Helpful Tips

 Where is easy to get to from Florence?

-If you want to take some Florence day trips, the options are endless.
-You can go wine tasting in the Chianti hills.
+If you want to take a Florence day trip, the options are endless.
+You can go wine-tasting in the Chianti wine region.
 Explore the medieval town of San Gimignano and try the world’s best gelato!
-See the iconic Leaning Tower of Pisa and witness the famous Palio horse race in Siena.
-(This Tuscany in One Day Sightseeing Tour from Florence takes you to all of these places in a day!)
+See the iconic Leaning Tower of Pisa.
+And witness the famous Palio horse race in Siena – or, at least learn about it.
+(This guided Tuscany in One Day Sightseeing Tour from Florence takes you to all of these places in a day!)

-You can also explore romantic cities like Arezzo and Lucca or hilltop villages like Montepulciano and Montalcino.
+You can also explore romantic cities like Arezzo, Bologna, and Lucca or hilltop villages like Montepulciano and Montalcino.

 Did you know…